Zero-Shot Learning for Requirements Classification: An Exploratory Study

-\paragraph{Multi-class and multi-label classification.} For these tasks, we have a list of labels for each configuration, cf. Table~\ref{tab:labelsNFRmulti}.
-The list is represented with squared brackets, the elements in the list are separated by commas, and each elements is a label, expressed between quotes, as in Python code.
+\paragraph{Multi-class and multi-label classification} For these tasks, we have a list of labels for each configuration, cf. Table~\ref{tab:labelsNFRmulti}.
+The list is represented with squared brackets, the elements in the list are separated by commas, and each element is a label, expressed between quotes.
 In the table, each label in the list is associated to one of the top-4 largest classes, namely usability, security, performance and operational NFR.
-The label configurations considering \textit{all} classes are reported in the Appendix Table \ref{tab:appendixNFRmultiLabels}.
-We did not use combinations of labeling strategies for these cases, given the extensive number of experiments, and the exploratory nature of the study.
+The label configurations considering \textit{all} classes are reported in GitHub\footnoteref{note1}.
+We did not use combinations of labelling strategies for these cases, given the extensive number of experiments, and the exploratory nature of the study.